avdyushin/UDF_Swift/README.md

 ## Navigation State

-Navigation over different screens will be done with dispatching routing actions, for this one we need to create main `Router` and define how routes should be handled for different paths.
+Navigation over different screens will be done with dispatching routing actions, for this one we need to create main `Router` and define how routes should be handled for different route paths.

+Let's show main view controller right after application started:

 ```swift
 var router: Router<MainState>!